MayJuun/fhir/fhir_auth/README.md

 # fhir_auth

 I'm finally publishing this package.
 It's for authenticating and authorizing a user when accessing a FHIR server.
 It now works with SMART on FHIR, Google Signin for Google's Healthcare API and Azure's FHIR API.
-AWS, I'm coming for you next!
+AWS, I'm coming for you next! (although probably not until their Healthlake AND Amplify are a little more developed).

 A Dart/Flutter package for working with FHIR® resources.
 FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
 Use of the FHIR trademark does not constitute endorsement of this product by HL7.